Buffer-Finance/Buffer-Protocol-V2/README.md

 ```
 ### Update brownie.yaml

-#### In the brownie.yaml fiile, under compiler, update the remapping for OpenZeppelin
+#### In the brownie.yaml file, under compiler, update the remapping for OpenZeppelin

 ```bash
 remappings: